internetarchive/fatcat/guide/src/data_model.md

 A specific version of any entity in the catalog is called a "revision".
-Revisions are generally immutable (do not change and are not editable), and are not usually refered to directly by users.
-Instead, persistent identifiers can be created, which "point to" a specific revsiion at a time.
-This distinction means that entities refered to by an identifier can change over time (as metadata is corrected and expanded).
+Revisions are generally immutable (do not change and are not editable), and are not usually referred to directly by users.
+Instead, persistent identifiers can be created, which "point to" a specific revision at a time.
+This distinction means that entities referred to by an identifier can change over time (as metadata is corrected and expanded).
 Revision objects do not "point" back to specific identifiers, so they are not the same as a simple "version number" for an identifier.